How to handle root cause analysis of software defects root cause analysis

 • Thrown exceptions.
 This indicator represents the total of all exceptions thrown.

 • HTTP error percentage.
-This indicator represents the number of web requests that were unsuccessful and that returned error.
+This indicator represents the number of web requests that were unsuccessful and that returned error messages.

 In essence, you can take advantage of error rates to monitor how often your application fails in real time.
 You can also keep an eye on this performance metric to detect and fix errors quickly, before you run into problems that can bring your entire site down.

-Garbage collection can cause your application to halt for a while when the GC cycle is in progress.
-Additionally, it can also use a lot of CPU cycles, so it's imperative that you determine garbage collection performance in your application.
+Garbage collection (GC) can cause an application to halt while the GC cycle is in progress.
+It can also use a lot of CPU cycles, so it's imperative to determine garbage collection performance in an application.

 To quantify garbage collection performance, you can use the following metrics: